awolverp/cachebox/README.md

 # Cachebox
-**Cachebox** is a Python library (written in Rust) that provides memoizations and cache implementions with different cache replecement policies.
+**Cachebox** is a Python library (written in Rust) that provides memoizations and cache implementations with different cache replecement policies.

 This library is faster than other libraries and uses lower memory than them, [*you can see benchmarks here*](https://github.com/awolverp/cachebox-benchmark).